-For course descriptions not found in the UC San Diego General Catalog, 2011–12, please contact the department for more information.
+For course descriptions not found in the current UC San Diego General Catalog, please contact the department for more information.

 COURSES IN CHEMICAL ENGINEERING (CENG)

 All students enrolled in CENG courses or admitted to the CENG program are expected to meet prerequisite and performance standards, i.e., students may not enroll in any CENG courses or courses in another department which are required for the major prior to having satisfied prerequisite courses with a C– or better.
 (The program does not consider D or F grades as adequate preparation for subsequent material.)
+All degree courses must be taken for letter grades, and be completed with at least a C- (or retaken and completed with a better grade).
+Degree elective courses can be selected from NANO or CENG courses (as detailed in the program course requirements), engineering, science, or math courses.
+Students are required to enroll in the seminar course each quarter.
 Additional details are given under the program outline, course descriptions, and admission procedures for the Jacobs School of Engineering in the General catalog.

 CENG 205.
-Graduate Seminar in Chemical Engineering (1) Each graduate student in CENG is expected to attend at least three seminars per quarter, of his or her choice, dealing with current topics in chemical engineering.
+Graduate Seminar in Chemical Engineering (1) Each graduate student in CENG is expected to enroll each quarter, and attend at least three seminars per quarter, dealing with current topics in Chemical Engineering, from the department's NANO/CENG seminars, or other UCSD engineering, science, or math seminars.
 Topics will vary.
-P/NP grades only.
+S/U grades only.
 May be taken for credit four times.